parolx/geometric_algebra/README.md

 **Note:** tensor interface is not jet stable and may be subject to change.

 - **SubTensor**
-  - Access to tensor components, mainly to have a possibility to access elements like in multi-dimansion array, like: t[i][j][k]
+  - Access to tensor components, mainly to have a possibility to access elements like in multi-dimensional array, like: t[i][j][k]
   - New tensor can be constructed from any sub-tensor: t2(t1[i][j])
 - **Tensor** supports arbitrary number of upper and lower indices and following operations:
   - Negative: -t
-  - Addition and substraction: t1 + t2, t1 - t2
+  - Addition and subtraction: t1 + t2, t1 - t2
   - Multiplication and division by factor: t1 * factor, t1 / factor
   - Tensor product, convolution last index t1 and first index t2, one of them should be upper, another - lower: t1 * t2
 - **Vector** is Tensor with 1 index, upper or lower